MrOlm/covid19_population_genomics/README.md

 ## [Intrapatient variation](#Intrapatient-variation)

 This work is based on comparing the differences between viral genomes that are generated with a single individual during infection.

-**This work is on-going - please feel free to reach out with corrections, additions, or questions.**

-This analysis was performed primarily by Matt Olm (mattolm@stanford.edu) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (crist-christoph@berkeley.edu) in Jill Banfield's lab at University of California, Berkeley.

 # Data and Results Summary